davidair/gmail-attachment-remover/README.md

 ##  Listing attachments

-Once the emails have been downloaded, the following command will list attachments in the Gmail inbox:
+Once the emails have been downloaded, the following command will list attachments:

 ```
 python attachment_remover.py list-attachments MESSAGE_ID[,MESSAGE_ID,MESSAGE_ID,...]